 If you are an End-user, you may receive a minimum /48 block as per the IPv6 Provider Independent (PI) Assignment for End-Sites.

-In order to qualify for an AS number (ASN), the requesting organisation must fulfill the following requirements:
+In order to qualify for an AS number, the requesting organization must be an AFRINIC resource member and fulfil any of the following requirements:

 All requests for ASNs under these criteria will be evaluated using the guidelines described in RFC1930 "Guidelines for the creation, selection and registration of an Autonomous System (AS)".

 AFRINIC will require the AS Number and the authoritative contact details of a transit provider/peer an organisation intend to interconnect with in order to confirm the peering agreement/negotiations.

 We encourage you to upload all requested files since these are required for the smooth evaluation of your request.
 Certain documents are mandatory and these must be provided to us.
 Documents that are not mandatory may help us to evaluate your request quicker if you provide them alongside the mandatory documents.
 Please be advised that the evaluation may take longer than usual if we do not receive all relevant documents.

 Please note that your password was changed successfully.

 AFRINIC uses international best practices to secure all its infrastructure.